GoogleCloudPlatform/rad-lab/README.md

 ### Modules

-The modules directory contains Terraform modules that can be integrated in existing CI/CD pipelines.
+The [modules](./modules) directory contains Terraform modules that can be integrated in existing CI/CD pipelines.
 We recommend creating a fork from this repository and use that as part of your overall workflow to create infrastructure.
-While we will make an effort to provide backwards compatibility, we cannot guarantee backwards compatibility with every release.
+While we will make an effort to provide backwards compatibility, we cannot guarantee it with every release.

 ### Permissions